portworx/px-docs/get-started-px-enterprise.md

 The PX-Enterprise web console provides storage management for all of your PX-Enterprise deployments, including on-premises clusters and in public clouds.
 The console monitors health and capacity and lets you provide container-granular storage.
 You can use any scheduler to orchestrate containers.

 The Overview page provides a summary view of the health of a cluster.
-In the example below, the cluster called DBaaS-cluster-1 is selected in the upper right. **There are twenty server nodes offering XXX TB of capacity through YYY drives.** The Alerts identify key status changes for that cluster, sorted by severity or recency.
+In the example below, the cluster can be selected from the upper right dropdown list.
+The Alerts identify key status changes for that cluster, sorted by recency of the error or warning.

 ![Overview page in Portworx console](images/overview.png "Overview page in Portworx console")